-The most common practice is to provide names of people who you reported to during your previous roles.
+The most common practice is to provide names of people to whom you reported during your previous roles.

-However, the company that you apply to can also nominate the profile of referees that they’d like to speak to.
+However, the company that you apply to can also designate the types of referees they’d like to contact.
 For example, they may ask to speak with a stakeholder in a project that you’ve led.

 “Do references actually get checked?”